 Preparing for Group Bible Studies

-Before leading a group Bible
+Before leading a group Bible study,

-of the material.
+material.
 Then select questions based on the amount of time you have for

 discussion and the group’s size, makeup, level of biblical knowledge, etc. Try